-This year, a global pandemic initiated a recession, causing several businesses in the Northwest to shutter.
+In 2020, a global pandemic initiated a recession, causing several businesses in the Northwest to shutter.
 At the height of the pandemic, Tacoma Power's revenue fell by over 7 percent.
-Since Tacoma Power is a cost of service utility, those costs must then be recovered from fewer customers.
-Whenever this happens, rates must be increased, typically in future years.
+Since Tacoma Power is a cost-of-service utility, those costs must then be recovered from fewer customers.
+Whenever this happens, rates could increase, typically in future years.